verybadsoldier/FanControl.PowerShell/README.md

 ## Quick Start

-No time to read the whole documentation?
-Just do this:
+As a quick start without having to read the whole documentation, Just do this:

 1. Download the release ZIP file and extract it to your `Plugins` directory
 2. Create the configuration file `FanControl.PowerShell.yml` in your FanControl folder and put for example this content to create one temperature sensor: